IgniteUI/igniteui-docfx/en/components/banner.md

 Instead of hardcoding the color values, like we just did, we can achieve greater flexibility in terms of colors by using the [`igx-palette`]({environment:sassApiUrl}/index.html#function-igx-palette) and [`igx-color`]({environment:sassApiUrl}/index.html#function-igx-color) functions.

-`igx-palette` generates a color palette based on the primary and secondary colors that are passed:
+The `igx-palette` function generates a color palette based on the primary and secondary colors that are passed:

 ```scss
 $white-color: #dedede;